tagtag

 Beware of Interest Charges on Expenses

-Typically, personal injury clients choose option 2 because they do not take the financial risk.
-Many law firms borrow on behalf of the clients to pay expenses to pay for the lawsuit.
-The law firm may turn to a third-party lender to fund the cost of bringing legal action, and often at high interest rates.
-When you sign a personal injury attorney to retainer, watch out for the law firm asking you to approve interest costs or expenses.
+Typically, personal injury clients choose option two because they do not take the financial risk.
+Many law firms borrow on the client’s behalf to pay expenses for the lawsuit.
+The law firm may turn to a third-party lender to fund the cost of bringing legal action, often at high-interest rates.
+When you sign a personal injury attorney to a retainer, watch out for the law firm asking you to approve interest costs or expenses.
 This will cost you money.
-In these situations, the clients end up bearing the interest costs when the case is resolved, often significantly reducing the net-to-client.
+In these situations, the clients bear the interest costs when the case is resolved, often significantly reducing the net-to-client.

 At Hach & Rose, LLP, we do not charge expense interests to our clients.
 We have the resources to handle personal injury cases ourselves and will not go into debt at your expense to handle your case.
-Our goal is to recover fair compensation for you, and make sure you get what you need to pay your bills and move on with your life.
+We aim to recover fair compensation for you and ensure you get what you need to pay your bills and move on with your life.

 What Sets Hach & Rose, LLP Apart